 a.
 Subsurface utility lines shall remain subsurface.
 If it is necessary to discharge dredged or filled material to keep such utility lines buried or restore them to their original subsurface condition, written verification from the Corps may be required (e.g., in the case of side casting into wetlands from utility trenches).

 b.
 Subsurface utility lines must be installed at a sufficient depth to avoid damage from anchors, dredging, etc., and to prevent exposure from erosion and stream adjustment.
-In accordance with Corps New England District Regulation NEDER 1110-1-9 , as an absolute minimum, the bottom cover associated with the initial installation of utility lines crossing Federal Channels shall be 48 inches in soil or 24 inches in rock excavation in competent rock.
+In accordance with Corps New England District Regulation NEDER 1110-1-9 (www.nae.usace.army.mil/Missions/Regulatory >> Useful Links and Documents), as an absolute minimum, the bottom cover associated with the initial installation of utility lines under navigable waters and navigation channels shall be 48 inches in soil or 24 inches in rock excavation in competent rock.
 These minimum bottom cover requirements for pipelines and cables shall be measured from the maximum depth of dredging to the top of the utility.
 The maximum depth of dredging, in waterways having existing FNPs, is generally considered to be the authorized project depth plus any allowance for advanced maintenance and the allowable overdepth for dredging tolerances.
 In waterways that do not have existing FNPs, this depth should be taken as two feet below the existing bottom or maximum depth of proposed dredging, as applicable.

 c.
 For horizontal directional drilling work, returns of drilling fluids to the surface (i.e., frac-outs) are not authorized and require restoration in accordance with the terms and conditions of this GP.
 The permittee and its contractor shall have onsite and shall implement the procedures detailed in a frac-out contingency plan for monitoring drilling operations and for the immediate containment, control and recovery/removal of drilling fluids released into the environment should a discharge of material occur during drilling operations.